msa-ali/Next-JS-Starter/README.md

 Next.js will look up these pages folder and now infer routes.
 Based on index.js, it will infer it is Main Starting Point.

+## File-based Routing vs Code-based Routing

+No extra boilerplate code required - Boilerplate setup in code required Intuitive system - Straightforward but includes new components + concepts File + folder structure influence routes - File + folder structure doesnt matter at all Navigation works with Link component and imperatively - Navigation works with Link component and imperatively